andybergon/java-interview-challenge/README.md

 The challenge is to fill in the `String getDialForString(String text)` in the `KeypadUtils` class to return the appropriate string for the given text.

 Spaces should return the string 0 in its position.
-Any non alphanumeric characters should return 1.
+Any non alphanumeric characters should have 1 in the position.
 Any Numeric character should return the number itsself in position.

 Sample input "Hel4lo ?" sample output -> "63545601"